amatos/amelia/README.md

 You'll find my preffered packages inside the "deskpkgs" variable and all of my configurations at the involved part of the "chroot_conf" function.

-- "Base System" is literally a basic Arch linux system, consisting of the following packages: "base, base-devel, linux{lts-hardened-zen}, linux-firmware, *-ucode, nano, vim, networkmanager, wireless-regdb and e2fsprogs/btrfs-progs" (depending on the filesystem chosen).
+- "Base System" is literally a basic Arch linux system, consisting of the following packages: "base, linux{lts-hardened-zen}, linux-firmware, *-ucode, nano, vim, networkmanager, wireless-regdb and e2fsprogs/btrfs-progs" (depending on the filesystem chosen).

-- "Custom System" is a Do-It-Yourself system, that can be created by editing the installer script beforehand.
+- "Custom System" is a Do-It-Yourself system, that can be created by adding your own packages  in the relative Menus, on-the-fly.

-There are only 3 places in the whole script, to modify:

-- [ ] 1.
-A "custompkgs" variable, into which you can append the packages you desire to create your own system.

-- [ ] 2.
-A "cust_bootopts" variable, to set your kernel parameters to be passed upon boot.

-- [ ] 3.
-A "HERE document" that runs a set of commands within 'chroot' and creates the very basic Arch system, and to which you can append all of your desired configurations, according to your previous choices.

-It offers the minimal configuration required to make your system run.
+It offers just the minimal configuration required to make your system run.

-These 3 parts are easy to find, just by searching for the commented keyword "ATTENTION", which also includes a short description.

 - ### EFI Boot Entries Deletion: [Interactive - Skippable]